MKesenheimer/fault-injection-library/docs/customize.md

 | 27       | Analog input connected to EXT1 input, currently unused      |
 | 28       | Analog input connected to EXT2 input, currently unused      |

-## Pico Glitcher v2 GPIO pin header
+## Pico Glitcher v2 and v3 GPIO pin header

 If you want to write code for additional communication protocols, such as a UART-to-USB adapter, or an SPI-to-USB adapter, then the unused GPIO pins are perfect for that.
 Pins `GPIO16` - `GPIO19` are connected to the Raspberry Pi Pico without a level shifter and can be used bi-directionally.